E-commerce

 Typical sequence: from installation to the first visible product

-5. Check required fields: title, description, price, availability, media, product identifiers when the channel requires them for ads or shopping.
+5. Check the required fields: title, description, price, availability, media, product identifiers when the channel requires them for ads or shopping.

-Table: phases, actions and checkpoints
+Table: phases, actions, and checkpoints

 Phase